- 1 A tree, yes, a simple tree, even two of them represent the crux of God’s relationship with humankind. They reveal His intentions for each of us.

 (Origin of the Universe chapter 4.3)

-Click here: To follow along with the online Bible - If this is you first contact with this blog.
+Click here: To follow along with the online Bible - If this is your first contact with this blog.

-And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it..
-(Gen 2.8-9, 15)
+And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it.
+(Genesis 2.8-9, 15)

-The ‘how’ and the ‘why’ are two fundamental points that man of and by himself can’t guess, surmise, deduce, construe or conclude.
-By the same token, if this scene reveals the how and the why of what God has in mind for man–it also indicates the how and why of man in relationship to his Creator.
-This short scene divulges the intimate interconnection between the two main characters (God and humans) in the play.The ‘how’ and the ‘why’ of God are two fundamental points that man can't know by himself Click To Tweet The 2 Trees scene divulges the intimate interconnection between God and humankind Click To Tweet
+The how and the why are two fundamental points that humans of and by himself can’t guess, surmise, deduce, construe or conclude.
+This scene reveals the how and the why of what God has in mind for humans.
+By the same token, it also indicates the how and why of humans in their relationship with their Creator.
+This short scene divulges the intimate interconnection between the two main characters (God and humans) in the play.The ‘how’ and the ‘why’ of God, are two fundamental points that humans can't know by themselves Click To Tweet The 2 Trees scene divulges the intimate interconnection between God and humankind Click To Tweet

 This scene discloses:

-- The ‘life’ represented by this tree might incorporate something to do with ‘physical life’ but it must also include something else to do with a ‘special life’
+- The life represented by this tree might incorporate something to do with physical life, but it must also include something else to do with a particular life

-- There are no ‘do’s and don’ts’ about this tree.
+- There are no do’s and don’t’s about this tree.
 It was freely available in the garden.
-In fact it was in the middle of the garden, readily accessible, denoting that the Creator gave them access to this special ‘life’.
+It was in the middle of the garden, readily accessible, denoting that the Creator gave them access to this particular life.

 - The Tree of Knowledge of good and evil, the fruit of which, if eaten, leads to death

-- Later, as you know or will see, both Adam and Eve ate from this tree and, they did not immediately die, certainly not ‘that day’.
+- Later, as you know or will see, both Adam and Eve ate from this tree and they did not immediately die, certainly not that day.
 Adam lived over 900 years.
-Just consider this as fanciful exaggeration if you like–it’s part of the story, just like other legends, let’s move on.
+Just consider this as a fanciful exaggeration if you like–it’s part of the story, just like other legends, let’s move on.

-- The ‘death’ represented by this tree might incorporate something to do with ‘physical death’ that could be immediate, but must also include a period of life prior to this physical death.
+- The death represented by this tree might incorporate something to do with physical death that could be immediate but must also include a period of life before this physical death.

-- The ‘death’ represented by this tree certainly includes something to do with ‘physical death’ but it might also include something else to do with a ‘special death’.
+- The death represented by this tree certainly includes something to do with physical death, but it might also include something else to do with a particular death.

-- God instructs them as to which is the better and which is the poorer choice.
+- God instructs them as to which is the better and more unfortunate choice.

-- The man and woman (after her creation and awareness) are free to choose which tree they want to partake of.
+- The man and woman (after her creation and awareness) are free to choose of which tree they want to partake.

-- God does not impose one way or the other… both ways are equally available to the man and the woman.
-He allows them to ‘exercise their free choice’
+- God does not impose one way or the other.
+Both approaches are equally available to the man and the woman.
+He allows them to exercise their free choice.

-- God clearly indicates that the Tree of Knowledge from which they should not eat does have an element of ‘good’.
+- God indicates that the Tree of Knowledge from which they should not eat does have an element of good.

-- This is a very important point.
-God is saying that even certain ‘good’ ends in ‘death’.
+- This element is a critical point.
+God is saying that even certain good ends in death.

-- Certain decisions and practices lead to death, if they’re bad but even if they appear to be good.
-Certainly we can all agree on bad decisions and practices, but what about good decisions and practices?
+- Individual decisions and practices lead to death if they’re wrong, but even if they appear to be good.
+Indeed, we can all agree on bad decisions and practices, but what about good choices, decisions, and practices?
 Many people will have a hard time with this one.